derbyjs/derby/index.md

 ### Variables

 Variables insert a value from the context or model with a given name.
 If the name isn't found, nothing will be inserted.
-Values are HTML escaped by default.
+Values are HTML-escaped by default.
 The `unescaped` keyword may be used to insert a value without escaping.

 #### Template